dominicstop/react-native-ios-context-menu/README.md

 <br><br>

 ### 4.2 `ContextMenuButton` Examples
 Most of the examples in the `ContextMenuView` section also applies here.
 The props in `ContextMenuView` (like the `menuConfig` and `useActionSheetFallback` props) as well as most of the events behave the same.
-So the examples in this section are only for `ContextMenuButton`.

 <br>